 Method Complaints about Part D Prescription Drugs - Contact Information CALL 1-888-341-1507 Calls to this number are free.
 Representatives are available 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
 After hours and on holidays, please leave a message and a representative will return your call on the next business day.
+Customer Relations also has free language interpreter services available for non-English speakers.
 TTY 711 Calls to this number are free.
 Representatives are available 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday - Friday from April 1 to September 30.
 After hours and on holidays, please leave a message and a representative will return your call on the next business day.
 FAX 1-617-972-9516 WRITE CarePartners of Connecticut, Inc. Attn: Appeals & Grievances P.O.
-Box 9193 Watertown, MA 02471-9193 MEDICARE WEBSITE You can submit a complaint about CarePartners of Connecticut CareAdvantage Premier directly to Medicare.
+Box 9193 Watertown, MA 02471-9193 MEDICARE WEBSITE You can submit a complaint about CarePartners of Connecticut CareAdvantage Prime directly to Medicare.
 To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx .